MahekOrpol/front/README.md

 # Crystal Jewels E-commerce Frontend

-A modern, performant React-based e-commerce frontend for a jewelry store.
+A modern, performant React-based e-commerce frontend for a Jewellery store.

 ## Features